feathersui/feathersui-website/docs/haxe-openfl/build-electron.md

 > ### Did you get some other error message that you don't understand?
 >
 > Configuring OpenFL builds for various targets can be a little tricky!
 Head over to either the [Feathers UI community forum](https://community.feathersui.com/) or the [Feathers UI Discord](https://discord.feathersui.com/).
-Explain which command you tried to run, be sure to mention that you are targeting **windows**, and post the error message (and any additional relevant output).
+Explain which command you tried to run, be sure to mention that you are targeting **electron**, and post the error message (and any additional relevant output).
 Ideally, we can help you figure out a solution, and then we'll also add it to this troubleshooting section, so that everyone can benefit.